wazuh/wazuh-documentation/source/user-manual/registering/agent-enrollment.rst

 Registration using the enrollment method
 ========================================

 Wazuh includes a registration process that provides the user with an automated mechanism to enroll agents with minimal configuration steps.
-This feature is available on Wazuh 4.0.0 and later.
+This feature is available for Wazuh 4.0.0 and later.

 To register an agent using the enrollment method, a manager with a valid IP needs to be configured first.
 The agent then checks for the registration key in the ``client.keys`` file, and when the file is empty, it automatically requests the key from the configured manager the agent is reporting to.